sahilrajput03/pa-bot-draft/Readme.md

 - Invite(on request of our customer) other person to something
 - can note down some problem from customer and get the PAM notified about it in real time, so PAM can assist/help the customer regarding a area of interest.
 - PA will use JIO to call anybody so its call charges are feasible for the MVP product and public users usage.
+- Assist the client in - Diet, exercise, clothing, more to come here.
+- Affirmation, applause and health compliments, other such psychological things to say during interaction of PA and a client.

 ## resource in need